The Queen’s Hamlet.

 The Hamlet was designed by the French architect, Richard Mique.
 The cottages combine Norman, Flemish, and French styles.

-Marlborough Tower stands overlooking the lake and adding to the fairytale ambience of the Hamlet.
+Marlborough Tower stands overlooking the lake and adding to the fairytale ambiance of the Hamlet.

 Not only was the architecture intriguing, but cottages meant a plethora of doors.